-Frequency Governance Please explain

-that water- mechanisms

-related into which

-issues are

-a issues are

-integrated

-agenda item

-Ro 1 Scheduled - some Monitoring implementation The Public Policy and Sustainability Committee assists the Board in providing more focused oversight of the company's policies, programs and related risks that concern key sustainability matters.
-The committee, which meets four times per year is comprised entirely of independent directors.
-The primary agenda item for these meetings is a review of

-- meetings and PepsiCo's company-wide progress on our goals, including progress against our respective water goals as outlined in question W8.
-The PepsiCo Risk Committee (PRC) is a cross-

-performance functional diverse group that meets regularly and is responsible for reporting progress on risk mitigation efforts to the Board.
-Agendas for these meetings include various

-Overseeing governance mechanisms including reviewing PepsiCo's progress on climate-related risks and risk mitigation strategy.
-The Risk Committee also reviews the potential impacts to

-acquisitions agricultural commodity supplies and, production disruptions due to water related risks that may impact PepsiCo's business.
-The Board receives regular updates on key risks

-and divestiture throughout the year.
-Key risks related to water scarcity identified by the Company are included in our 2019 Annual Report on Form 10-K. At one level below the board, the

-Overseeing major capital PepsiCo Executive Committee (PEC - made up of the chairman & CEO, the CFO, sector CEOs and functional heads), meets quarterly to review progress against goals; progress against broader environmental risk mitigation (such as our efforts to mitigate the impacts of water stress/risk); and to ensure that we are adapting our sustainability strategy to
+Frequency that water-related issues are a scheduled agenda item Governance mechanisms into which water-related issues are integrated Please explain Row 1 Scheduled - some meetings Monitoring implementation and performance Overseeing acquisitions and divestiture Overseeing major capital expenditures Providing employee incentives The Sustainability, Diversity and Public Policy Committee assists the Board in providing more focused oversight of the Company's policies, programs and related risks that concern key sustainability matters.
+The Committee, which typically meets four times per year is comprised entirely of independent directors.
+One of the key agenda items for these meetings is a review of PepsiCo's company-wide progress on our goals, including progress against our respective water goals.
+The PepsiCo Risk Committee (PRC) is a cross-functional diverse group that meets regularly and is responsible for reporting progress on risk mitigation efforts to the Board.
+Agendas for these meetings include various governance mechanisms including reviewing PepsiCo's progress on waterrelated risks and risk mitigation strategy.
+The Risk Committee also reviews the potential impacts to agricultural commodity supplies and, production disruptions due to water related risks that may impact PepsiCo's business.
+The Board receives regular updates on key risks throughout the year.
+Key risks related to water scarcity identified by the Company are included in our 2020 Annual Report on Form 10-K. At one level below the Board, the PepsiCo Executive Committee (PEC - made up of the Chairman & CEO, the CFO, sector CEOs and functional heads), meets quarterly to review progress against goals; progress against broader environmental risk mitigation (such as our efforts to mitigate the impacts of water stress/risk); and to ensure that we are adapting our sustainability strategy to changes in science, stakeholder expectations and marketplace conditions.
+In addition the PepsiCo Sustainability Sub-Committee of the PEC comprised of the CEO, the CFO and functional heads takes further responsibility for sustainability matters and meets every month to discuss strategy and progress.

-expenditures agains unduce environmenta in minigation (sour as our enrists of unique the minigate that of the second of the test of the tes

-Providing Unarges in suement, stakeholder expectations and makeholder matters and meets every month to discuss strategy and progress.

-employee

-incentives

-Reviewing and

-guiding annual

-budgets

-Reviewing and guiding

-business plans

-Reviewing and

-guiding major

-plans of action

-Reviewing and

-guiding risk

-management policies

-Reviewing and

-guiding

-strategy

-Reviewing and

-guiding

-corporate

-responsibility strategy

-Reviewing

-innovation/R&D

-priorities

-Setting

-performance

-objectives

-Other, please

-specify (operations

-and supply

-chain priorities)

-- -
+Reviewing and guiding annual budgets Reviewing and guiding business plans Reviewing and guiding major plans of action Reviewing and guiding risk management policies Reviewing and guiding strategy Reviewing and guiding corporate responsibility strategy Reviewing innovation/R&D priorities Setting performance objectives Other, please specify Operations and supply chain priorities